 There are over 10 million people living with heart failure in Europe, but 28% of them are not receiving guideline-recommended best-practice care.
 This is unacceptable.

-From guidelines to action aims to equip and empower the heart failure community with information and insight around clinical guidelines and how they can be implemented.
-Through a series of publications, HFPN will inform advocates about the European Society of Cardiology guidelines, the processes by which they are developed and, crucially, how they can be implemented through effective policies.
+This project aims to equip and empower the heart failure community with information and insight around clinical guidelines and how they can be implemented.
+Through a series of publications, HFPN informs advocates about the European Society of Cardiology guidelines, the processes by which they are developed and, crucially, how they can be implemented through effective policies.

 We hope to provide the heart failure community with the information they need to engage policymakers and push for guidelines to be translated into action.
 To aid this, we suggest the following ‘policy hooks’: